Yolo Vision Shenzhen

 How Transfer Learning Works

-1. Pre-training: A model is trained on a massive benchmark dataset such as ImageNet (for classification) or COCO (for detection).
-The resulting pre-trained model holds a robust understanding of general visual structures.
+1. Pre-training: A model is trained on a massive benchmark dataset like ImageNet or COCO.
+This results in a set of model weights that already understand visual structure.

 Real-World Applications